Tuesday, May 2, 2017

 The passage I am referring to was supposed to be happening around Easter, which certainly contributed to Proust's mention of Jesus resurrected.

 Resurrection is another frequent theme through The Search, whether taken metaphorically- as death of an old self and rebirth into a new one- or botanically, like in the passage Proust writes, when thinking about his work to be written, that he, as a seed, must die so that the fruit can grow out of "him", what actually did happen.
-Proust is essentially Christian because he is self-sacrificial to the core, and he is an angel because he did channel the angelic nature.
+Proust is essentially Christian because he is self-sacrificial, and he is an angel because he channeled the angelic nature.

 Saturday, April 1, 2017